yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Default charset, binary content and line break values
 Since the initial publication of {{!RFC4180}}, the default charset for "text/*" media types has been changed to UTF-8 (as per {{!RFC6657}}) and {{!RFC7111}}.
-This document reflects this change and the default charset for CSV files is now UTF-8.
+This document reflects this change and the default charset for CSV files is now UTF-8 (as defined in section 2.5 of {{UNICODE}}).

 As per section 4.2.1 of {{!RFC6838}}, the "text/*" media types are defined as those reasonable to present to the user.
 While {{!RFC4180}} restricted CSV contents to printable ASCII only,
 {{!RFC7111}} updated the MIME registration to allow binary content in CSV entities.
 Therefore, this document has been updated to allow binary content within CSV files.

-Although section 4.1.1. of {{!RFC2046}} defines CRLF to denote line breaks, implementers MAY recognize a single CR or LF as a line break (similar to section 3.1.1.3 of {{?RFC7231}}).
+Although section 4.1.1 of {{!RFC2046}} defines CRLF to denote line breaks, implementers MAY recognize a single CR or LF as a line break (similar to section 3.1.1.3 of {{?RFC7231}}).
 However, some implementations MAY use other values.